 If you lead professional development programs for graduate students and postdocs who are preparing for academic careers, then they will need to know how to prepare for their teaching demonstration.

 In academia, we receive very little training (if any) on how to actually do the teaching demonstration.
 We're expected to show up and teach.

-But, there's more to this part of the interview than giving just another lecture or presenting your research (that's a whole different part of the interview!).
+But, there's more to this part of the interview than giving a lecture or presenting the latest research.

-You have to demonstrate who you are as a teacher, what you know about how students learn, why you are a good fit for their department, and how well you know your topic.
+Your graduate students and postdocs have to demonstrate who they are as a teacher, what they know about how students learn, why they are a good fit for their department, and how well they know their topic.

-And you'll have to do it all in about an hour.
+And they'll have to do it all in about an hour.

-In a room you've never taught in before.
+In a room they've never taught in before.

 In the middle of a very busy day.

-This course will help you get ready.
-You will know what to do (and not do!), what questions to ask, and what to expect.
-You will feel confident, prepared, and ready to ace your teaching demonstration!
+This course will help your graduate students and postdocs feel confident, prepared, and ready to ace their teaching demonstration!
+They will know what to do (and not do!), what questions to ask, and what to expect.

-You need to be able to address all of these questions in your teaching demonstration.
-In this course, I will help you answer these questions and feel prepared for this part of your job interview.
+Job candidates need to be able to address all of these questions in their teaching demonstration.
+In this course, I will help your graduate students and postdocs answer these questions and feel prepared for this part of their job interview.